etendue/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 94.9%

-In 18th and 19th code cells depicts the top 5 candidate for recognized traffic signs and their probabities repectively.
+In 18th and 19th code cells depicts the top 5 candidate for recognized traffic signs and their probabilities receptively.
 The model is quite sure about the recognized traffic classes on new traffic sign images.
-By looking at the probabilites of top 5 recognized classes, the first class has probability > 99%
+By looking at the probabilities of top 5 recognized classes, the first class has probability > 99%

 ### Step 4: Visualization of Neural Network's State with Test Images